Einenlum/chal/README.md

 ## Architecture

-The project follow an _Hexagonal architecture_: the project is divided between:
+The project follows an _Hexagonal architecture_: it is divided between:

 - The `domain` part (all the core knowledge of the domain: here all the core bricks of the app, all the rules concerning places, events, etc.)
 - The `application` part (the parts that will contain the DTOs and some handlers which can apply some actions on the model)